 - The related person’s relationship with the Company and such person’s interest in the transaction;

-- The approximate dollar value of the amount involved in the transaction;
+- The approximate dollar value of the amount expected to be involved in the transaction;

 - The material terms of the proposed transaction;